Pierre

 A monument in ruins

-At the fall of the Roman Empire in the 5th century, the monument was often damaged by invaders such as the Visigoths and the Vandals.
+At the fall of the Roman Empire in the 5th century, invaders such as the Visigoths and the Vandals often damaged the monument.

-During the Merovingian era, the Trophy was not much considered by the Christian authorities of the time who viewed it as a Pagan heritage.
-Its statues were consequently destroyed by the monks of Lérins Abbey.
+During the Merovingian era, the Trophy was not much considered by the Christian authorities of the time, who viewed it as a Pagan heritage.
+The monks of Lérins Abbey consequently destroyed its statues.

 During the Middle Ages, the monument lay in the territory of the House of Savoy and served as a fortress with houses flanked by the surrounding wall.

 During the War of the Spanish Succession, France declared war on the House of Savoy.
-When the French troops invaded the County of Nice, Louis XIV gave an order to dismantle the Tropaeum Alpium, as were other castles and fortresses in the region (Nice, Èze, Sainte-Agnès).
+When the French troops invaded the County of Nice, Louis XIV ordered to dismantle the Tropaeum Alpium, as were other regional castles and fortresses (Nice, Èze, Sainte-Agnès).
 The stones were later used to build houses in La Turbie and the 18th-century church Saint-Michel.

 Restoration of the Tropaeum Alpium

-At the beginning of the 20th century, a team of archaeologists partially restored the monument.
-From the colonnade that once circled the Trophy, only a few columns remain today, giving the monument its peculiar truncated silhouette.
+At the beginning of the 20th century, archaeologists partially restored the monument.
+Only a few columns remain today from the colonnade that once circled the Trophy, giving the monument its peculiar truncated silhouette.
 Today its height reaches 35 metres.

 From there is a superb view of Monaco and the Mediterranean Sea.